Code

 In the terminal, let’s make a small change to the README, register the change with Git (this is called a commit), and push the changes upstream to GitHub (which has the remote copy of the repository).

-First make a local copy of the repository from the remote on GitHub.
+First make a local copy of the repository from the remote copy on GitHub.
 It’s best do this outside of the compute-skills-2025 directory; otherwise you’ll have a repository nested within a repository.

 ## First `cd` to your home directory to avoid cloning a repo within a repo.